JuliaCon/proceedings-guide/author.md

 ### Overleaf

-Note that the [template repository](https://github.com/JuliaCon/JuliaConSubmission.jl) is also available on [OverLeaf](https://www.overleaf.com/read/dqjbrhqxjpwq) in read-only mode.
+Note that the [template repository](https://github.com/JuliaCon/JuliaConSubmission.jl) is also available on [OverLeaf](https://www.overleaf.com/latex/templates/juliacon-proceedings-template/hgtmcqdmgbsx).
 The platform supports the build process and can be used for authors which cannot create the PDF locally.

 ## Procedure after submission